shaaanuu/endernote-web/README.md

 # EnderNote

 Welcome to EnderNote! 🚀 EnderNote is a sleek and powerful note-taking application designed to boost your productivity.
-Built with React and Vite, EnderNote provides a seamless and efficient note-taking experience.
+Built with React and Next, EnderNote provides a seamless and efficient note-taking experience.

 ## Features

-    ⚡ Lightning Fast: Powered by Vite, ensuring quick load times and a smooth user experience.
+    ⚡ Lightning Fast: Powered by Next, ensuring quick load times and a smooth user experience.
     📝 Markdown Support: Write notes in Markdown with live preview.
     🔍 Full-Text Search: Quickly find your notes with a robust search functionality.
     📁 Organized Folders: Organize your notes into folders for better management.